Inflectra/spira-documentation/docs/Build-Server-Integration/AWS-CodeBuild.md

 - Go back to AWS and to the SNS subscription
 - Select the subscription and click "Confirm subscription
 - Past the "SubscribeURL" value into the confirmation popup

+!!! info "Spira Permissions"
+    The user information provided in the subscription URL to the SNS topic is the user that will be used by Spira to create the builds.

+    Make sure to add that user from step 4 to all relevant products and make sure they have permissions to create releases.

+    We recommend creating a dedicated user called something like "aws-code-build" to help auditing.

 The integration between Spira, AWS CodeBuild and SNS is now complete.